Yitzhak Tshuva: Career

-Sale of his empire
+Dispositions

 In June 2015, he sold a majority stake of Phoenix Insurance Company to the Chinese company Fosun International for NIS 1.8 billion.
 In June 2017, Israel Chemicals Ltd. (ICL) and the Delek group sold their 50% stake in the water desalination company IDE Technologies.

 In 2020, when the COVID-19 pandemic started and demand for fossil fuels dropped, Tshuva's main holding Delek started to shake, as it was living off a NIS 6 billion debt owned to its bondholders.
 He sold assets to bring some cash back in the balance.

-In May 2020, Yitzhak sold 70.7% of the Elad group to JTLV (Jerusalem Tel Aviv Investments) for NIS 198 million, and the remaining 25% for NIS 68.5 million in November 2021 (the 4.3% left belonged to the CEO Ronen Jaffa).
+In May 2020, Yitzhak sold 70.7% of ELAD Israel Residences, which focused on residential developments in Israel, to JTLV (Jerusalem Tel Aviv Investments) for NIS 198 million, and the remaining 25% for NIS 68.5 million in November 2021 (the 4.3% left belonged to the CEO Ronen Jaffa).
 In October 2020, he sold 70% of Delek Israel to Lahav LR Real Estate and Uri Mantzur for NIS 525 million.
 In August 2020, he sold Elad Canada Realty to Rester Management of Canada for CA$508 million.
 In January 2021, he sold his 22% stake of the broadcaster Keshet for $16 million, and 107.5 acres of land in Acre to Tidhar and Harel Insurance Investments and Financial Services Ltd. for NIS 200 million.
 In April 2021, he sold 22% of his shares of Tamar Petroleum (a Delek Drilling spinoff) to Mubadala Petroleum to Eli Azur.
 In February 2021, Tshuva and Yakir Gabay sold their US rental property company Star (14,414 housing units in eleven states) to Morgan Properties and Olayan America for $1.75 billion.
 In July 2021, he sold the Queen of Sheba Eilat Hotel for NIS 458 million (including a NIS 250 million debt).
-In November 2021, Tshuva sold his holdings in Elad Residence.

 Personal life

 Tshuva and his wife, Haya, live in the Park Bavli project in the Old North of Tel Aviv.
 They have five children.
 His daughter Gal Naor is an architect.

-Yitzhak Tshuva financed the construction of the Sha’arei Teshuva synagogue which was inaugurated in December 2017.
+Yitzhak Tshuva financed the construction of the Sha’arei Teshuva synagogue in the Western Wall Tunnels, adjacent to the small kabbalistic synagogue created by Rabbi Yehuda Getz.
+The project was inaugurated in December 2017.
+It was designed by Teshuva's daughter Gal Naor, with onyx floors illuminated from below.
+The main synagogue has a capacity of 150 people.
+Shoham Engineering performed much of the work on the site, including reinforcing the ancient arches covering the space, and designing and installing the lower level ceiling upon which the illuminated onyx floor rests.